IBM/knative101-eventing/step2/README.md

 # Use `Broker` and `Trigger` to manage events and subscriptions

-If we want to hide the details of event routing from the event producer and event consumer, we can use `Broker` and `Trigger` to manage events and subscriptions.
-An event producer can send events to `Broker` without any knowledge of event consumers.
-An event consumer can register its interests to events by `Trigger` without any knowledge of event producers.
-Events will be routed to any subscribers who are interested in that event by Knative Eventing platform.
+If we want to decouple event providers and consumers, we can use `Broker` and `Trigger` to manage events and subscriptions.
+A broker is something in the middle of providers and consumers which receives events and forwards them to subscribers defined by one or more matching Triggers.
+A Trigger describes a filter on event attributes which should be delivered to an `addressable` object as event consumer.
+The events sent to broker follow a CNCF defined specification [CloudEvent](https://cloudevents.io/) which describes event data in a common way.

 ![](../images/knative-triggermode.png)

-In this lab, we create a heart beats event importer, specifing a default broker as the `SINK`.
-Events emitted from the event producer will be sent to the default broker.
-And then we define a `Trigger` to subscribe a Knative service to all events in default broker.
+In this lab, we create a broker, a heartbeats event source.
+Events emitted from the event source will be sent to the broker.
+And then we define a `Trigger` to subscribe a Knative service to all events in the broker.

 ## 1. Create a default `Broker`

-A Broker represents an ‘event mesh’.
+A Broker represents an event bus.
+There may be many brokers in the platform.
 The easiest way to create a Broker is to annotate your namespace by:

 ```text
 kubectl label namespace default knative-eventing-injection=enabled